Eco-Friendly Jewelry

 Recycled and Fair Mined Metals

 As there are limited supplies of recycled metal, I also support the use of fair mined gold.
 Fair mined is an assurance label that certifies gold from empowered responsible artisanal and small-scale mining organizations.
-It transforms mining into an active force for good, ensuring social development and environmental protection, providing everyone with a source of gold to be proud of.
+It transforms mining into an active force for good, ensuring social development and environmental protection, providing everyone with a source of gold of which they can be proud.

 Lab-grown and recycled diamonds